mukkelmaus/Flox/docs/docker-deployment-guide.md

-# Simple Docker Deployment Guide for OneTask API
+# Simple Docker Deployment Guide for Floxari API

-This guide will help you deploy OneTask API using Docker, which greatly simplifies the process and makes it accessible even if you have limited technical experience.
+This guide will help you deploy Floxari API using Docker, which greatly simplifies the process and makes it accessible even if you have limited technical experience.

 ```
 ┌─────────────────────┐     ┌─────────────────────┐
 │                     │     │                     │
-│      Your Server    │     │   OneTask API       │
+│      Your Server    │     │   Floxari API       │
 │                     │     │   Docker Container  │
 │  ┌───────────────┐  │     │                     │
 │  │ Docker        │  │     │  ┌───────────────┐  │